 Don’t just think at ground level—capped composite boards are fantastic for vertical projects, too.
 They are an ideal material for building stylish and durable privacy screens or full fences that give your backyard a sense of seclusion.
 Frame It All’s Cap Composite Fencing offers a low-maintenance solution that stands up to the elements without fading or deteriorating.
 You can also get creative and use the boards to build custom outdoor features like integrated benches or decorative panels.
 Using the same material for your garden beds, edging, and fencing creates a polished, unified look for your entire outdoor space.

-Are Capped Composite Boards an Eco-Friendly Option?
+Is Capped Composite an Eco-Friendly Choice?

 When you’re planning your dream garden, you’re probably thinking about more than just aesthetics.
 Many of us want to make choices that are kind to the planet.
 So, when it comes to materials, it’s fair to ask: are capped composite boards a truly sustainable choice?
 The answer is a resounding yes.
 This innovative material isn't just designed for durability and style; it's created with the environment in mind from the very beginning.
 Let's look at what makes it a greener option for your outdoor space.

-Made from Recycled and Sustainable Materials
+Crafted from Recycled Materials

 At their core, capped composite boards are a smart blend of recycled plastic and sustainably sourced wood fibers.
 Think of all the plastic bags, jugs, and wood scraps that might otherwise end up in a landfill.
 Instead, they’re given a new purpose, forming the foundation of your beautiful garden bed or fence.
 This process not only diverts a significant amount of waste but also reduces the need to create new materials from scratch.
 Frame It All’s Cap Composite fencing, for example, uses this exact blend to create a product that’s as responsible as it is resilient.
 By choosing composite, you’re supporting a more circular economy where resources are reused rather than discarded.